 Feeling scared of the command line?
 You’re not alone.
 We have this image of developers staring intently at a black screen with white or green text flashing across as they wildly enter incomprehensible commands to hack into the corporate mainframe (no doubt while guzzling soda and wiping neon orange Cheetos dust off their keyboard).

-That black screen or window is the command line interface (CLI), where you’re able to enter commands that your computer will run for you.
+That blank screen or window with a prompt and blinking cursor is the command line interface (CLI), where you’re able to enter commands that your computer will run for you.
 While there’s no need for you to reenact the scene above, working with the command line is a critical skill for you to learn as a developer.
 The command line is like our base of operations, from which we can launch other programs and interact with them.
 It has a syntax of its own to learn, but since you’ll be entering the same commands dozens of times, you’ll quickly pick up the commands you need most.

 In this introductory lesson to the command line, you’ll learn how to navigate around your computer and how to manipulate files and directories (also known as folders) directly from the comfort of the command line.
 You’ll soon see that this isn’t as difficult as you may think.
 The commands you will learn in this lesson are very straightforward.
 So don’t let the prospect of using the command line for the first time intimidate you.